Greece, OECD agree to work together on reforms

 The Organisation for Economic Co-operation and Development has in the past provided Greece with a "tool kit" that essentially designs the reforms that have been required of Athens by international lenders.

-OECD Secretary-General Angel Gurria said his Paris-based organization would work to help Greece achieve its reform goals.
+OECD Secretary-General Angel Gurria said his Paris-based organisation would work to help Greece achieve its reform goals.

 "The crisis produced low growth, produced high unemployment and ...
 Greece has suffered this very directly," Gurria said at a news conference with Tsipras.